-Social media doesn’t appear as an instant match for Pharma Service companies.
-Being typically viewed as part of a B2C platform, it is often ruled out.
+Social media doesn’t appear as an instant match for Pharma Service companies and is often ruled out due to being typically viewed as part of a B2C platform.

-Quality is a key factor when establishing a presence and measuring success.
+Quality is a key factor when establishing presence and measuring success.

 Who are your followers?
-High follower rates are merely a popularity contest.
-They bare no relationship to the effectiveness of communications.
-Particularly for pharma accounts.
+High follower rates on social media accounts are merely a popularity contest.
+They bear no relationship to the effectiveness of communications, particularly for pharma accounts.

-An account may have thousands of followers.
-If none have any interest in the service offering they are worthless.
+A social account could have thousands of followers.
+However, those followers are worthless if they don’t have any interest in the offered service.
 Conversely – a low number of highly targeted and engaged users reaps huge rewards.

-As content is shared socially the image of the company grows.
-Information is shared.
-The depth of knowledge possessed by both the company staff members is showcased.
-This gives followers a unique insight into how able a company is to fulfil their requirements.
+The company image grows when content and information posted online gain social shares across different platforms.
+The depth of knowledge possessed by both the company and staff members is showcased, giving followers a unique insight into how a company can fulfil requirements.

-By providing useful information companies will be seen as key thought leaders.
-With regular publications will come return visits from relevant audiences.
+As a result, companies providing useful information within their sector are seen as key thought leaders.
+Regular publications bring in return visits from relevant audiences.

-Prospective clients are also highly likely to look at key team member’s accounts across any platforms.
-Having a great online presence will give users confidence in the abilities of the company.
-It also helps in the forming of
+Prospective clients are highly likely to look at key team member’s accounts across social platforms.
+Thus, having a great online presence gives users more insight and confidence in the abilities of the company.
+It also helps in the forming of relationships.

-Can pharma service companies afford not to be active on social media?
+Can pharma service companies afford to be inactive on social media?

-In more recent months we have seen an increase of pharmaceutical and healthcare organisations seeking social media support.
-From engagement campaigns to lead generation and growth.
-We specialise in communicating their message to relevant audience groups.
+In recent months we have seen an increase in pharmaceutical and healthcare organisations seeking social media support.
+This includes engagement campaigns to lead generation and growth.
+We specialise in helping companies to communicate their message to relevant audience groups.